 Very Sensitive, Easily Driven with Low Power, and Lots of Volume

 The MDR-V700DJ plays sufficiently loud, with fairly wide dynamic range over most of the audio frequency band.
 This suits them well for widely varying musical volume levels such as found in classical music.
 However, they lack the fidelity required for that level of audiophile listening.
 Much better for mobile DJ applications.

 For pop music, they play loud enough to irritate the ears, without noticeable gain in distortion, or loss in faithfulness.

-This headset can be worn with equal comfort either way (left earphone on left ear, or left earphone on right ear).
-The ease, with which the correct angle adjustment on each earpiece can be made, no matter which way we wore them, allows for simple “reversing” of the stereo channels when needed.
-No need to switch audio cables around.
-Just reverse these headphones on your head.
+You can wear this headset with equal comfort either way.
+E.g. Left earphone on left ear, or left earphone on right ear.
+It’s easy to set the correct angle on each earpiece.
+The hinges on each speaker allow for simple “reversing” of the stereo channels when you must.
+So there’s no need to switch audio cables around.
+Just reverse these headphones on your head instead.

-The MDR-V700DJ headset is rugged, and can survive lots of abuse.
+The MDR-V700DJ headset is solid.
+So it can withstand lots of abuse.
 We’ve often dropped them on hard tables or floors.
-Yet they’ve held up very well.
-They tolerate rough listening environments such as at DJ gigs and mobile recording studio sessions.
+Yet they held up quite well.
+They tolerate rough handling, such as at DJ gigs and mobile studio sessions.

 No Longer Made

 Normally, this would be a bad thing for most products.
-But the fact that the MDR-V700s are headed into oblivion is a good thing in our view.
+But the fact that the MDR-V700s are going obsolete is a good thing in our view.